 Partnerships with a different tax year must file tax returns by the 15th day of the third month after the tax year-end date.
-Any returns originally due between April 1 and July 15, 2020, are covered by the relief.
-The new deadline is April 15, 2020.

-S Corp election date – No Changes
+S Corp election date

-Tax due dates for C Corporations – UPDATED
+Tax due dates for C Corporations

 Deadlines for filing corporate tax returns (Form 1120):

-- October 15, 2020 – Final deadline if you requested a 6-month extension with Form 7004.
+- October 15, 2021 – Final deadline if you requested a 6-month extension with Form 7004.

 Tax deadlines for Quarterly Estimated Payments

-- Jan 15, 2020 – Last estimated tax installment for 2019 tax year
+- January 15, 2021 – Last estimated tax installment for 2020 tax year

-- September 15, 2021 – 3rd installment payment
+- September 15, 2021 – 3rd installment payment of 2021 estimated taxes

-- Jan 15, 2020 – 4th installment payment
+- January 15, 2022 – 4th installment payment of 2021 estimated taxes

 Tax due dates for FBAR (FinCen Form 114)

-- Oct 15 – Extended due date, FinCen grants an automatic extension to Oct 15.
+- October 15 – Extended due date, FinCen grants an automatic extension to October 15.

 State tax deadlines

 Depending on your former home state, you may have to file a state tax return.
 Please check any state you have to file in.
-Not all state tax calendars align with the federal 2020 tax deadlines.
+Not all state tax calendars align with the federal 2021 tax deadlines.

 Don’t wait until the last minute